 2. There are two types of requirements: project requirements and product requirements.

 Understand that as a project manager, you will be expected to manage your project requirements and your product requirements.
 The CDC Unified Process Practices Guide outlines the distinction like this:

 - Project Requirements define how the work will be managed.
 This includes the budget, communication management, resource management, quality assurance, risk management, and scope management.
 Project requirements focus on who, when, where, and how something gets done.
 Project requirements are generally documented in the Project Management Plan.

-- Product Requirements include high level features or capabilities that the business team has committed to delivering to a customer.
+- Product Requirements include high-level features or capabilities that the business team has committed to delivering to a customer.
 Product requirements do not specify how the features or the capabilities will be designed.

 3. Make sure you adequately document all the requirements.

 This is another common mistake among project managers that can have catastrophic results.
 When you have your initial kick-off meeting to gather requirements, make sure that you document everything and keep it in a central location.
-When ever you have a status meeting, refer back to the documented requirements to remind stakeholders of the original agreements.
-This way, if they think of additional requirements or accuse you of missing a requirement mid-project, you can point to your documentation and have a discussion from there about what implementing this new require will entail and how it will affect outcomes, scope, etc.
+Whenever you have a status meeting, refer back to the documented requirements to remind stakeholders of the original agreements.
+This way, if they think of additional requirements or accuse you of missing a requirement mid-project, you can point to your documentation and have a discussion from there about what implementing this new requirement will entail and how it will affect outcomes, scope, etc.

 As Chandrashekar puts it,

 "During the requirements gathering you get a huge amount of data, often in disparate forms.
 Word documents, spreadsheets, PowerPoint presentations, image files.
 The list is endless.
 Document, index and retain every bit of information you come across using a good software tool.
 Ask everyone in the project to document everything in a centralised database, not on their desktops."